zotonic/zotonic/doc/ref/configuration/port-ssl-configuration.rst

 |proxy on WAN   |8000        | none            | 80   | 443        | any       | *see below*     |
 +---------------+------------+-----------------+------+------------+-----------+-----------------+

-The proxy adds the hostname of the site, the address of the visitor and the protocol information (http or https) to a HTTP header.
+The proxy adds the hostname, address of the visitor and protocol information (http or https) to a HTTP header.
 Zotonic reads this header to know which site to serve and if the visitor was using https or not.

 Everybody could add this header and then connect directly to the Zotonic server, which can then make wrong assumptions about the IP address of the visitor and if the visitor is on a secure connection.